ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 ((result = var))
 ```

 The postfix increment behaves differently.
-Here we change the increment's form in our example:
+Let's change the increment's form in our example:
 {line-numbers: true, format: Bash}
 ```
 var=1
 ((result = var++))
 ```

-These commands write the integer 1 to the `result` variable and the integer 2 to the `var` variable.
-Thus, postfix increment returns the value first.
-Then it adds one.
+These commands write the number 1 to the `result` variable and the number 2 to the `var` variable.
+It happens because the postfix increment returns the current value of the variable first.
+Then it adds one to this value and writes the result back to the variable.

 If you break the postfix increment into steps, you get the following commands:
 {line-numbers: true, format: Bash}